 You’re going to want to EQ your amp and guitar for each specific room you’re playing in.
-Each room will have natural reverberations that will cause constructive or destructive interference with your sound.
-See the post below for more detail.
+Each room’s acoustics will have natural reverberations that will cause constructive or destructive interference with your sound.

 EQing is especially important if you’re using pedals.
 Using a pedal will usually result in a minimal amount of distortion – so before you connect the pedal, get your instrument to where you want it in terms of EQ, and connect the pedal afterward to continue further adjustments.